goschtl/zope/zope3book/trunk/source/browser-resouces.rst

 Line 4: A final optional attribute is the ''permission'' one must have to view the resource.
-To demonstrate the security, I set the permission required for viewing the image to `zope.ManageContent`, so that you must log in as an administrator/- manager to be able to view it.
+To demonstrate the security, I set the permission required for viewing the image to `zope.ManageContent`, so that you must log in as a manager to be able to view it.
 The default of the attribute is `zope.Public` so that everyone can see the resource.

 Directory resource